charu1603/bookshelf/README.md

 **.** Functionalities
-1) search for books using the Google Books API  application.
+1) dynamic search for books using the Google Books API  application.
 2) User can categorize books
 3) Contains filter
 4) Bookmark favourite book